Updated October 3, 2020.

-If you have cardboard in your frame place it under the needlepoint, center the design on it and mark a little line of each side. connect the lines.
+If you have cardboard or a paper insert in your frame place it under the needlepoint, center the design on it and mark a little line of each side. connect the lines.
 If you have glass only, put it on top of the design, center the needlework and mark.
 Draw the lines without the glass or cardboard in the way.

-Use a light colored thin marker safe for fabric to mark.
+Use a light colored thin marker safe for fabric to mark extending the lines to make the background area.
 Let dry overnight and stitch.
 I always stitch over the lines, just to be sure.

 If your frame has no glass or cardboard, measure the inside dimension of the frame as well as the dimensions of the opening.
 Center the design using the inside dimension (You can do this by putting the frame on top of the needlepoint.
 But use the size of the opening for stitching the background.

 Once you have marked your canvas, stitch the background.
 Afte you are finished stitching, cut out the needlepoint seven threads beyond your stitching.Place it into the frame.
 You will have to cut off some of the open canvas.
 How much depends on what you used to measure.

 If you used cardbord, glass, or the paper insert, the stitched area is likely the same or close to the size of the back of the frame (where the picture goes.
 I trim one side at a tome, just a thread at a time, until it fits correctly.
 I cut opposite sides, cutting the same amount on both sides before test fitting.
 I do one pair of sides, then the other.